What’s the difference between bronze, silver and gold plans?

 Coverage and costs

-The Affordable Care Act requires each metal tier to cover a certain percentage of your health care costs.
+The Affordable Care Act, or ACA, requires each metal tier to cover a certain percentage of your health care costs.

-- Silver plans cover about 70 percent, unless you're eligible for cost sharing reduction.
-We explain what this is below.
+• Silver plans cover about 70%, unless you're eligible for a cost sharing reduction.
+This will increase your coverage.

 What does that mean for you?
-If you choose a bronze plan, overall you'll pay about 40 percent of your health care costs, and your insurance company will pay about 60 percent.
-If you choose a gold plan, overall you'll pay about 20 percent, and your insurance company will pay about 80 percent.
+If you choose a bronze plan, overall you'll pay about 40% of your health care costs, and your insurance company will pay about 60%.
+If you choose a gold plan, overall you'll pay about 20%, and your insurance company will pay about 80%.

 Silver plans are a little different.
 You may be eligible for a cost sharing reduction subsidy.
-Depending on your income, this subsidy means you could qualify for a silver plan that covers about 73, 87 or 94 percent of your health care costs.
+Depending on your income, this subsidy means you could qualify for a silver plan that covers about 73, 87 or 94% of your health care costs.

 Payments and out-of-pocket costs